Male privilege: Scope

+Workforce inequality

 The invisibility of male privilege can be seen for instance in discussions of the gender pay gap in the United States; the gap is usually referred to by stating women's earnings as a percentage of men's.
 However, using women's pay as the baseline highlights the dividend that males receive as greater earnings (32% in 2005).
 In commerce, male dominance in the ownership and control of financial capital and other forms of wealth has produced disproportionate male influence over the working classes and the hiring and firing of employees.
 In addition, a disproportionate burden is placed upon women in employment when they are expected to be solely responsible for child care; they may be more likely to be fired or be denied advancement in their profession, thus putting them at an economic disadvantage relative to men.

+Studies show a pattern across labor markets resulting in women more frequently leave paid employment due to familial obligations like marriage, pregnancy, and childcare.
+In contrast, men are more likely to move between jobs without exiting the workforce entirely.
+Due to these expectations being socially imposed rather than biologically determined, women face interrupted career trajectories that then limit economic flexibility.
+Meanwhile, men's sustained participation in the workforce allows for them to gain experience and financial security which highlights a structural form implemented within employment systems.